Integrating Image Features with Convolutional Sequence-to-sequence Network for Multilingual Visual Question Answering: EXPERIMENTS AND ANALYSIS

 \paragraph{Error analysis}

-For better understand the generation performance on the VQA task, we examine the generated answers of our best ensemble, ConvS2S +ViT-B/16+OFA$_{\mathrm{large}}$, to identify the limitations and analyze factors that may cause the model to perform poorly.
+For better understand the generation performance on the VQA task, we examine the generated answers of our best ensemble, ConvS2S +ViT+OFA, to identify the limitations and analyze factors that may cause the model to perform poorly.
 Through the error analysis process, various errors and mistakes have been pointed out in the outputs of the model.
 The typical examples of various types of errors are illustrated in Figure \ref{fig:1}.
 In summary, we divide these errors into three groups:

 \begin{itemize} \item The generated answer does not match the question and has no correct tokens compared with the ground truth answer, as shown in Figure \ref{fig:1a}.
-This error case sometimes accompanied by text degeneration. \item The generated response gives the wrong answer to the question but share some insignificant tokens with the ground truth answer, as shown in Figure \ref{fig:1b}, which significantly improves the evaluation score.
+This error case sometimes accompanied by text degeneration. \item The output response gives the wrong answer to the question but shares some insignificant tokens or has a similar structure with the ground truth answer, as shown in Figure \ref{fig:1b}, which significantly improves the evaluation score.
 This incorrect scenario exemplifies the limitation of the evaluation measures. \item The model managed to generate the correct key answer while also adding unnecessary information compared to the ground truth, which may lead to the response's meaning being distorted.
 As shown in Figure \ref{fig:1c}, the model correctly predicted quantity but then added unnecessary tokens afterward, resulting in a low score on both evaluation metrics. \end{itemize}